Penggeor/ken/docs-engh/Grammar 语法/03-Verb 动词.md

 Flag: **will**

-📍 Present tense: I eat this cup-cake.
+📍 Present tense: I eat this cupcake.

-📍 Past tense: I <u>will</u> eat this cup-cake.
+📍 Future tense: I <u>will</u> eat this cupcake.